 Audio effects have the power to transform any so-so music into a superior finished track.

-For this reason, we’ve specifically tailored this post to help you understand the insights of audio effects.
-Moreover, we’re also going to get familiar with 7 types of audio effects that are must be knowing!
-So, let’s not delay any further and start exploring.
+For this reason, we've specifically tailored this post to help you understand the insights of audio effects.
+Moreover, we're also going to get familiar with 7 audio effects that must be known!
+So, let's not delay any further and start exploring.

 Before we get our hands on the different core types of audio effects, we should first understand what audio effects are!

-Basically, the audio effects are generated by software or hardware devices by manipulating the way an audio signal sounds.
+Basically, the audio effects are generated by software or hardware devices by manipulating how an audio signal sounds.
 One can control the Effects with the help of several parameters.

 For instance, rate, drive, or feedback.
 They come in handy as studio tools during the mixing or recording of music or while playing live.

-Here are some core types of audio effects we’re going to discover further in the article.
+Here are some core types of audio effects we will discover further in the article.

 Part 2: Audio effects - Reverb

-Reverb is nothing but an audio effect of a bunch of echoes occurring simultaneously.
+Reverb is nothing but an audio effect of many echoes occurring simultaneously.

 In other words, sound reaches your ears in two ways.
 One that directly reaches your eardrums without any obstacles or surfaces.

+You may experience different types of reverb audio effects for different kinds of spaces.
 Basically, Reverb stands for Reverberation.
-It happens quite always in our daily life but we hardly notice it.
-You may experience different types of reverb audio effects in different types of spaces.
+It happens quite always in our daily life, but we hardly notice it.

 Part 3: Audio effects - Panning